GabeScott/standard-works-vault/General Conference/1983 October - The Power to Make a Difference.md

 # The Power to Make a Difference

-*By Richard G. Scott - Of the Presidency of the First Quorum of the Seventy*
+By Elder Richard G. Scott - *Of the Presidency of the First Quorum of the Seventy*

 *Given in the October session of the 1983 General Conference*